 Next steps and further information

 - Appointments with Career Consultants: Once you have a draft copy of your application form, we recommend that you arrange to see a Career Consultant for feedback on what you have written.
-To arrange this please telephone us on 01274 234991, or call in to arrange an appointment at Level 0 of Student Central, City Campus.
+Reserve your appointment online now.

 - Information Room: We have a number of computers in our Information Room in Student Central which can be used to research any aspect of your career planning and job seeking.
 Our staff can assist you with identifying appropriate resources to research your careers ideas and make effective applications.

-- Careers Workshops: We also regularly run workshops on a wide range of topics including completing application forms.
-See the schedule and book your place.
+- Careers Workshops: See the schedule of our regular workshops on a wide range of topics including application forms.

 - Build My Career: Log in to Build my Career, our online career management resource to access advice on completing your application form and personal statement, plus interactive help, videos and more: please note the student login and graduate login are different.